 Life Employment & Skills Program (LESP) – This program is designed for in-custody felony offenders who have a history of past criminal conduct and substance-abusing behavior and can result in a 25% reduction in the jail sentence upon completion.

 Electronic Monitoring – Electronic monitoring allows for close supervision of a defendant while in the community and can be ordered to avoid jail time in Oakland County.
 Schedules are set for defendants who are allowed to work, attend school, counseling, and other appointments required by the court.
 There is a fee for electronic monitoring.
 Restricted areas can be established in cases where victims are involved.
 Types of electronic monitoring include:

 - Ignition Interlock

-Prior Authorization Central Evaluation (PACE) – Provides the first step to substance abuse treatment for Medicaid, low-income and under insured individuals.
+Prior Authorization Central Evaluation (PACE) – Provides the first step to substance abuse treatment for Medicaid, low-income, and underinsured individuals.

 Prison SAI (Special Alternative Incarceration) – Offenders eligible for the Prisoner Boot Camp must be sentenced to a minimum prison term of three (3) years or less, or two-year minimum or less for Breaking and Entering (ODH) or Home Invasion.
-Ninety (90) days at the program includes strenuous physical exercise and work as well as educational and vocational counseling.
+Ninety (90) days at the program include strenuous physical exercise and work as well as educational and vocational counseling.
 Inmates are released to aftercare upon completion of the Boot Camp.